philipkeenan97/Cpp-100Days-of-Coding/Notes.md

     - std::cin : Reading data from the terminal.
     - std::cerr : Printing errors to the console.
     - std::clog : Printing log messages to the console.
+- "<<" and ">>" are to indicate direction data is flowing:
+    - "cout << variable" the data from the variable is flowing into cout to be printed.
+    - "cin >> variable" the data from cin is flowing into variable to be stored in the program.
+- To read in data with spaces, use std::getline(std::cin,full_variable);

+#### Execution & Memory model
+- Program is compiled into a binary executable that the computer then runs.
+- Binary is loaded into RAM when run, the CPU then runs it line by line and alocates space in the RAM for variables as necessary.
+- The CPU prints output statements from RAM to terminal as it gets to them.
+- When running functions, it jumps to another location in RAM, but stores the location of the last line of the code that it ran so that it can return.
+It does this in CPU memory.
+- In the new location, it loads in any parameters needed to run the function, and then completes it.
+- Useful to know in order to optimise code.
+- Rather than jumping to new locations of memeory to preform a simple task, complete it in the line of code.